adthoms/mae263a/README.md

 roslaunch open_manipulator_controller open_manipulator_controller.launch use_platform:=false # enable control
 roslaunch open_manipulator_control_gui open_manipulator_control_gui.launch # control gui
 ```
 Press the `run` bottom at the bottom left corner of the gazebo window, and click `Timer Start` in the OpenManipulator control GUI.
+To simulate **DoodleBot** in Matlab as a proof of concept for the inverse kinematics calculated in the final report, run `main.m` in `/tooling`.

 ### Hardware
 Prior to launching hardware control, position **DoodleBot** in a configuration similar to the one shown in [Section 5.1](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) of the OpenNanipulator emanual.
 Then, enter the following commands in three separate terminals: